-What about knifes?
-We’ve seen Teddy protect Ford from a perceived knife thread (from the MiB), and this seems to be a Samaritan reflex programmed into the hosts to protect guests from other guests.
+What about knives?
+We’ve seen Teddy protect Ford from a perceived knife threat (from the MiB), and this seems to be a Samaritan reflex programmed into the hosts to protect guests from other guests.
 (Which is probably especially intense when it comes to Ford.)
 On the other hand, the MiB threatens to slit a guest’s throat at one point.
 Idle threat?

 (Covered in How the Guns Work, but the answer to that last question is “almost certainly” so long as any hosts were around.)

 Why do we never see Dolores’ mom?
 She does exist, because we’ve seen her dead, face-down, body (no clue).